Cagrilintide: Weight Reduction Research From Clinical Trials

 CagriSema combination | 22.7% | 92% | 75% |

 Important clarification: The 22.7% figure represents the average weight loss in the combination group, not the maximum.
 In fact, individual results ranged from approximately 15% to over 30%.
-Therefore, results can vary significantly between patients.
+Therefore, results can vary significantly between research subject(s) in published studies.

 Metabolic Improvements

-Additionally, beyond weight loss, trials also tracked other health markers.
+Additionally, beyond weight loss, trials also tracked other biological parameters markers.
 Notably, these improvements often occurred regardless of the amount of weight lost:

 Blood Pressure